 An email service provider is a service that allows you to collect names and emails from your subscribers.
 There are many options for email service providers.
 Some offer free service up to a certain number of subscribers then after that you pay a minimal fee.
 Examples of ESPs are Mailchimp, ConvertKit, Constant Contact, Kajabi, Get Response, and many others.

 Work one on one with a few people

 While you’re just starting out, to build your online business, and as you work on list building, I suggest that you work one on one with a few people, whether they pay you, or you offer your services for free it doesn’t matter.
 This is important because by working with one on one clients, you are in the trenches with them and you will be able to know and understand what they are struggling with.
 This is invaluable information, knowing what they want and need and it will help you with your digital course creation.

 After you have built your email list by the way, you don’t have to have thousands of subscribers, it just needs to be the right audience, you can then validate your offer with your subscribers before you create your first course.
 Validating a course just means that you get on calls or email your subscribers to find out if your course is what they need and want.
 After you have validated your course idea, launch it with live launches over and over and then put that course on Evergreen.
 If your launch is successful, focus on that one course for a couple of years by tweaking it and making it relevant before you decide to create a new course.

 Starting an online business gives you flexibility and freedom, be willing to be consistent and do it until it works.

-I’ve put together a comprehensive step-by-step guide on how to discover your skills set so you can start offering your services online and grow a successful business.
+I’ve put together a comprehensive step-by-step guide on how to discover your skill set so you can start offering your services online and grow a successful business.
 Click here to download it.